-- 10.2 The start line will be between a striped pole on the committee boat, with an orange flag, and the course side of the start mark. - 10.3 Boats whose warning signal has not been made shall avoid the immediate starting area during the starting sequence of other classes and avoid interfering with boats that are racing. - 10.4 In the event of a general recall, if there are other classes waiting to start, the normal starting sequence will continue.
+- 10.2 The start line will be between a striped pole on the committee boat, with an orange flag, and the course side of the start mark. - 10.3 Boats whose warning signal has not been made shall avoid the immediate starting area during the starting sequence of other classes and avoid interfering with boats that are racing. - 10.4 In the event of a general recall, if there are other classes waiting to start, the normal starting sequence will continue, and the recall signal (First Substitute) will be removed with the preparatory signal of the next class, with no additional sound signal.
 The warning signal for the restart of the recalled class will be made at the end of the normal starting sequence.
 If there is more than one recalled class, the restarts will be in the order of the normal sequence.
 This changes RRS 29.2.
 Note that a race may be abandoned after multiple attempts to start.
-Note that a restarted race may have a shorter course than originally signalled. - 10.5 A boat that does not start within 6 minutes of her starting signal will be scored Did Not Start without a hearing.
+Note that a restarted race may have a shorter course than that originally signalled. - 10.5 A boat that does not start within 6 minutes of her starting signal will be scored Did Not Start without a hearing.
 This changes RRS 63.1, A4 and A5.